Official websites use .mil

-In 2018, our office created the Operational Energy Data Collection Strategy to lay the foundation for collecting and storing aviation fuel use and associated mission execution data.
+Our office created the Operational Energy Data Collection Strategy to lay the foundation for collecting and storing aviation fuel use and associated mission execution data.
 The purpose of the Strategy is to set the Air Force on a course to collect aviation fuel data that is comprehensive, automated, high-resolution, and accurate.
 Implementing the Strategy informs operations, supports a resilient and innovative Air Force, and integrates aviation fuel data collection into a wider data and IT strategy across the Air Force and Department of Defense.

 In 2022, we launched the pilot Mission Execution Excellence Program (MEEP) to incentivize optimized flying on aircraft that consume the most fuel across the enterprise.
 MEEP focuses on leveraging Airmen innovation and operational energy flying ‘best practices’ in an effort to maximize combat capability.
 MEEP will deliver direct and indirect incentives to encourage Airmen participation.